AgtLucas/_agtlucas.com/_posts/2018-01-04-learning-haskell.markdown

 ## "Variables"

-Do declare a variable in Haskell, you just need the name and a value, like so:
+To declare a variable in Haskell, you just need the name and a value, like so:

 ```haskell
 x = 2